 Onwards along the castle route of the Neckar

-Believe it or not, the entire Odenwald region is not covered in dense forests.
+Believe it or not, not the entire Odenwald region is covered in dense forests.
 Nevertheless, the rest of the area is still enchanting and magical.
 East of Heidelberg, the Neckar winds leisurely towards Heilbronn.
 In between, slopes are covered with vineyards on both sides and in the middle of them sits a castle made of the red Neckar valley sandstone which is typical for the region.
 Zwingenberg Castle, for example, is one of these iconic structures and is known for its open-air plays.
 Hornberg Castle is also particularly beautiful.
 In the castle restaurant, you have a gigantic view of the river and the surrounding vineyards.

 The best way to explore this area is on the saddle of an e-bike.
 The well-developed Neckar Valley Cycle Path will lead you along the river bank.
 The approximately 100 kilometers from Heidelberg to Heilbronn are especially worth seeing.
 On the way, you can stop by the rustic guest houses in one of the cute wine villages and treat yourself to a glass of Trollinger wine or one of the hearty Swabian dishes such as green spelt.
 This semi-ripe spelled grain, which is native to the Bauland region in North Baden, has many names, Baden rice and Odenwälder superfood are just two of them.
 Green spelt tastes best as patties with yogurt sauce or made into soup.